cdpxe/NetworkCovertChannels/pcaw/README.md

 # PCAW - Protocol Channel-aware Active Warden

-`pcaw` limits the efficiency of [protocol channels](https://github.com/cdpxe/NetworkCovertChannels/tree/master/pct).
+`pcaw` limits the efficiency of a specific type of network covert channel called [protocol (switching covert) channel](https://github.com/cdpxe/NetworkCovertChannels/tree/master/pct).
 In other words, it is an active warden.

 ### Quick Start